lambdacasserole/log-color-plusplus/Readme.md

-# Log.js (with color and optional timestamps)
+# Log.js (with added vitamins for pep and vigor)

-This package is a fork of [log-color.js](https://github.com/futoase/log-color.js) which it itself a fork of [Log.js](https://github.com/tj/log.js).
+This package is based on [log-color-optionaldate.js](https://github.com/lambdacasserole/log-color-optionaldate.js) which is a fork of [log-color.js](https://github.com/futoase/log-color.js) which it itself a fork of [Log.js](https://github.com/tj/log.js).

 ## Installation

 Install using [npm](https://www.npmjs.com/):

 ```
-$ npm install log-color
+$ npm install log-color-plusplus
 ```

 ## Example